 But the e-learning doesn’t stop there.
 Let’s discover more trends in online education next.

-Online learning marketplaces: E-learning trends that are gaining momentum in 2021
+E-learning trends that are gaining momentum

 Some trends come and go, but these e-learning trends keep growing at an accelerated pace each year.
-And 2021 will be no exception.

 As the e-learning industry expands, gains new followers and makes use of new digital tools and solutions, the forward-thinking companies should pay attention to the new developments in order to take advantage of their efficiency, ease of use and training potential.